 Your lips are a small and beautiful part of your body.
 They help you to eat, talk and communicate your feelings.
-Your lips are so tender, and they don’t have natural protection as your other parts of the body.
-It’s no wonder that you find so many products are targeted towards keeping your lips moisturized and protecting them from harsh conditions such as dry weather, cold winds and sun damage.
+Your lips are so tender, and they don’t have natural protection like your other parts of the body.
+It’s no wonder that you find so many products are targeted towards keeping your lips moisturized and protecting them from harsh conditions such as dry weather, cold winds, and sun damage.

 Moisturizing your lips is an essential part of taking care of your skin.
 When you smile, your lips must not crack or have a dull, dry appearance.
 Here’s where lip moisturizers come in.
 The best lip moisturizers add back the lost moisture to replace any natural oils that have been lost.
 They provide a protective layer to seal in the hydration and keeps your lips soft and supple.

 Who needs lip moisturizer?

 People who suffer from dry, chapped lips, dry skin, who live in cold climates, who get exposed to suntan and wind, need lip moisturizer.
 If your lips are mildly chapped, it may be due to dry indoor heating.

 Severely chapped lips may result from dehydration, malnourishment, or dermatitis, a dry skin condition that gets exaggerated by irritation and the use of specific products.

 If you have chronic chapped lips, you might suffer a condition called cheilitis and the herpes virus.
 So it’s in your best interests to apply a lip moisturizer and visit your dermatologist.

 Lip moisturizers are a great way to relieve and protect dry, cracked lips.
 The best moisturizer for lips may take the form of lip butter or lip balm.
 Traditionally lip butter has a slightly more luxurious and creamier formula than lip balms.
 Lip butter immediately melts into your lips to condition and soften them.